smiths/caseStudies/CaseStudies/glass/README.md

 -------Purpose of files and subfolders-------

-/glass/Documentation: Contains the Software Requirements Specification (SRS) , Module Guide (MG) for Glass-BR.
+/glass/docs: Contains the Software Requirements Specification (SRS), Module Guide (MG) for Glass-BR.

+/glass/refs: Contains references.

-/glass/Implementations: Contains the code and testing for each module of Glass-BR, in C and Python.
+/glass/src: Contains the code and testing for each module of Glass-BR, in C and Python.

-/glass/Reference: Contains references.
+/glass/test: Will contain testing in the future.

-/glass/latex.pdf: A general overview of the project.
+/glass/misc/latex.pdf: A general overview of the project.